FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/servicesubcategory.md

 #### What shall we call the "unsubcategorized" Subcategory?

 Each Category carries an "Other" Subcategory to allow the providers to provide a Category without a Subcategory.
-A vote issued on 8/13/24 with the following options:
+A vote was issued via Slack on Aug 13 with the following options:

 :one: `Uncategorized (<Category Name>)`
 :two: `Other (<Category Name>)`